Black-box Prompt Tuning with Subspace Learning: Approach

 \subsection{Subspace Learning}

-Intuitively, a satisfying subspace should contain prompts that can solve a given downstream task well.
-As we do not know the downstream task during subspace learning, the learned subspace should be suitable for as many novel tasks as possible.
-Fortunately, recent studies~\cite{vu2022spot,su2022transferability} show that prompts learned on a source task can transfer well to target tasks similar to the source task, which means that we can identify a common subspace that is suitable for similar tasks.
+Intuitively, a ``satisfying'' subspace should contain prompts that can effectively address a given downstream task.
+Since we are unaware of the specific downstream task during the subspace learning stage, the learned subspace should be versatile enough to accommodate a wide range of novel tasks.
+Fortunately, recent studies~\cite{vu2022spot,su2022transferability} show that prompts learned on a source task can be transferred with success to target tasks that are similar to the source task.
+This suggests that it is possible to identify a common subspace that is applicable to a group of similar tasks.

 Based on the above intuition, we propose a meta-learning algorithm for identifying a common subspace given a set of similar tasks.
-Let $\mathcal{S}$ denote a set of source tasks, our goal is to learn parameters of a common subspace that contains satisfying solutions for the source tasks.
-At each iteration, we first sample $m$ tasks $\{\mathcal{T}_1,\ldots,\mathcal{T}_{m}\}$ from $\mathcal{S}$.
-Then for each task $\mathcal{T}_i$, we randomly sample a dataset $\mathcal{D}_i$ and optimize prompts on $\mathcal{D}_i$ in the previously learned subspace.
-After learning prompts for $m$ tasks, we adjust the parameters of subspace to cover prompts learned for different tasks.
-Figure~\ref{fig:metasubspace} gives an illustration.
+Let $\mathcal{S}$ denote a set of source tasks, our goal is to learn a common subspace that contains satisfactory solutions for the source tasks.
+At each iteration, we first sample $m$ tasks $\{\mathcal{T}_1, \ldots, \mathcal{T}_m\}$ from $\mathcal{S}$.
+Then, for each task $\mathcal{T}_i$, we randomly sample a dataset $\mathcal{D}_i$ and optimize the prompts on $\mathcal{D}_i$ in the previously learned subspace.
+After learning prompts for all $m$ tasks, we adjust the parameters of the subspace to cover the prompts learned for different tasks.
+Figure~\ref{fig:metasubspace} provides an illustration.